 Brewing tea simply in a bowl allows for a kind of clarity of the senses.
-Between sips, you can hold the bowl and close your eyes allowing the warmth to flow through your arms, just as the inner warmth spreads through your chest.
-With all the room in the world the leaves open up gloriously in the bowl and are a delight to behold, which is one more reason why this method works so well with old-growth teas.
+Between sips, you can hold the bowl and close your eyes, allowing the warmth to flow through your arms, just as the inner warmth spreads through your chest.
+With all the room in the world, the leaves open up gloriously in the bowl and are a delight to behold, which is one more reason why this method works so well with old-growth teas.

 There is a sense of openness to the bowl and leaves other brewing methods cannot compare to, connecting the tea more clearly to the room and people around it.
-This connection, more than anything else, is why my first such session with master Zhou Yu will remain one of the most memorable tea sessions of my entire life, even though we drank only a few leaves of a simple green tea at the time.
+This connection, more than anything else, is why my first such session will remain one of the most memorable tea sessions of my entire life, even though that first 'leaves in a bowl' session was simple green tea in a rustic, dark Rabbit's Fur bowl; and even though I've also drunk many rarer and brighter teas since.